9 Traditional Foods for Chinese New Year 2024

 What is bad luck for the Chinese New Year?

-Celebrations mean there are some taboos that are part of Chinese culture.
+Celebrations mean some taboos are part of Chinese culture.
 Among them:

 How to say Happy New Year in Chinese?